-The financial asset would be assessed for impairment annually based on the total value of the facility that has been made available
+The financial asset would be assessed for impairment annually based on the total value of the facility that has been made available to the debtor.

 Where there has been a significant increase in the credit risk of that specified debtor the loss allowance calculation would be based on the expected lifetime credit losses.